 The Veterinary Technician program is programmatically accredited by the American Veterinary Medical Association - Committee on Veterinary Technician Education and Activities (AVMA-CVTEA).
+The Veterinary program is currently on a probationary status with (AVMA-CVTEA).

 Additional Instructional Locations

 Several classes for the Veterinary Technician program may be held at: